 Some changes are required when running the Linux VDA as a virtual machine on a supported hypervisor.
-Make the following changes according to the hypervisor platform in use.
+Make the following changes based on the hypervisor platform in use.
 No changes are required if you are running the Linux machine on bare metal hardware.

-If the Citrix Hypervisor Time Sync feature is enabled, within each paravirtualized Linux VM you experience issues with NTP and Citrix Hypervisor both trying to manage the system clock.
+If the Citrix Hypervisor Time Sync feature is enabled, within each paravirtualized Linux VM you experience issues with NTP and Citrix Hypervisor.
+Both try to manage the system clock.
 To avoid the clock becoming out of sync with other servers, the system clock within each Linux guest must be synchronized with NTP.
 This case requires disabling host time synchronization.
 No changes are required in HVM mode.

-On some Linux distributions, if you are running a paravirtualized Linux kernel with Citrix VM Tools installed, you can check whether the Citrix Hypervisor Time Sync feature is present and enabled from within the Linux VM:
+If you are running a paravirtualized Linux kernel with Citrix VM Tools installed, you can check whether the Citrix Hypervisor Time Sync feature is present and enabled from within the Linux VM: